Chartered Engineer (CEng)

 The majority of interviews are held at the Institute's headquarters in London.
 However, where there are two or more candidates from the same company or town we can arrange for interviews to be held more locally.
 In many cases the employer of one of the candidates will be asked to provide a small room for our use.
 If you think this could apply to you please contact email@example.com to see if anyone else in your area is due for an interview.

 CEng interviews are held on scheduled dates throughout the year.
-Once we have contacted and received the forms from your supporters we will offer the following dates remaining for 2013 to attend an interview in London at the IOP Headquarters:
+Once we have contacted and received the forms from your supporters we will offer the following dates remaining for spring/summer 2014 to attend an interview in London at the IOP Headquarters or where necessary an external venue located close to 76 Portland Place.

 Professional standards procedures